hafemeister/kanban-full-stack/README.md

 -   explore the usage of environment prefixing to split collections from production/localhost overlap
 -   I had looked forward to toying with the cypress integration test approach and integrating that with git-actions.
 But unfortunately time ran out
 -   a UI for adding more swimlanes, deleting, reordering would be useful, but would've taken too much time at this point
+-   improve the ordering mechanism in same lane dragging, either position them, or disable the drop in same lane

 #### Final reflections: